Facts and figures related to non-traditional students in higher education.

-- Women of color are the most likely in the postsecondary education system to have dependent children.
+- In the postsecondary education system, women of color are the most likely to have dependent children.
 Forty-seven percent of African-American female students are parents, 39 percent of Native American female students are parents, 32 percent of Latina female students are parents and 29 percent of white female students are parents.

 - Student parents are less likely to complete their degree than non-parents.
-Of students who started a program in 2003-04, over 50 percent left without earning a degree or certificate after six years.
+Of students who started a program in 2003–2004, only 33 percent left with a degree or certificate after six years.

-- Non-traditional students are more likely to be low-income and require financial assistance.
+- Post-traditional students are more likely to be low-income and require financial assistance.

-- Sixty-six percent of unmarried student parents had a yearly income of less than $20,000.
+- Two thirds (66 percent) of unmarried student parents had an annual income of less than $20,000.

-- Non-traditional students are more likely to have an expected family contribution of $0 and are more likely to have high levels of unmet financial need.
+- Post-traditional students are more likely to have an expected family contribution of $0 and are more likely to have high levels of unmet financial need.

 College Affordability for Low-Income Adults: Improving Returns on Investment for Families and Society.
 Institute for Women’s Policy Research, April 2014.